mobify/mobify-code-style/copyright/README.md

 Passing the `--lint` flag to this tool will enable lint mode.

 With lint mode enabled, the process will exit if any of the target directories contain files which do not have copyright headers.

+`copyright.js` can be integrated into the `npm run lint` step of a project by pulling the script into the project, and adding `node copyright.js PATTERN --lint` into the `lint` npm command

 ### Developing